Skip to main content

 • The Goldman Sachs Group, Inc.

-A person wearing a button-down shirt seated at a desk
+A person wearing a blue button-down shirt smiling in front of a glass wall

 Yale SOM prepares leaders for careers that have many chapters—that’s why I chose Yale, and it has turned out to be so valuable.
 I’ve worked in the private, public, and nonprofit sectors, and I don’t think I’m done yet.